 Moss and Hammer concocted a Max Bialystock scheme to donate the unsellable painting to a museum for a tax deduction worthy of the great Watteau.
 The Memphis Brooks Museum of Art agreed to accept the painting as a gift.
 The catch was that the IRS might not accept the dicey attribution.
 Memphis Brooks curator Douglas K. S. Hyland sought expert opinion, getting a half-enthusiastic thumb's up from the Louvre's Pierre Rosenberg.
 Hammer then decided the painting wasn't so bad after all.
 He bought Festivities from Moss for his personal collection, cutting Memphis Brooks out of the deal.
 That was the collection Hammer promised to LACMA, before he cut LACMA out of the deal.

 Despite the skullduggery the Hammer Watteau is almost never on view in the museum he founded.
-Though it's not among the lesser (and some major) paintings UCLA returned the Hammer Foundation in 2007, it's not in good enough condition to merit continuous display.
+Though it's not among the lesser (and some major) paintings UCLA returned to the Hammer Foundation in 2007, it's not in good enough condition to merit continuous display.

 The Italian Comedians is large for a Watteau (51 inches high).
 Scott Schaefer, the Getty curator who championed the purchase, polled ten Watteau experts.
 Seven said it was least partly by the artist; three denied any participation.